Test-Bed-For-Alibre-Design-Resources/.github/profile/README.md

 Disclaimer

 Everything on GitHub is licensed under the MIT License.

-Everything supplied by Alibre, LLC or any third party is covered under their respective licenses.
+All content and branding related to Alibre, Alibre Design, and Alibre Script, including any third-party contributions, are governed by their respective licensing agreements and are the intellectual property of Alibre, LLC.

 **All material is continually evolving and may be altered or deleted.**